container based virtualization

 When discussing VXLAN vs VLAN, VXLAN employs a MAC over IP/UDP overlay scheme and extends the traditional VLAN boundary of 4000 VLANs.
 The 12-bit VLAN identifier in traditional VLANs capped scalability within the SDN data center and proved cumbersome if you wanted a VLAN per application segment model.
 VXLAN scales the 12-bit to a 24-bit identifier and allows for 16 million logical endpoints, with each endpoint potentially offering another 4,000 VLANs.

-While tunneling does provide Layer 2 adjacency between these logical endpoints with the ability to move VMs across boundaries, the main driver for its insertion was to overcome the challenge of having only 4000 VLAN.
+While tunneling does provide Layer 2 adjacency between these logical endpoints and allows VMs to move across boundaries, the main driver for its insertion was to overcome the challenge of having only 4000 VLAN.

-Typically, an application segment would have multiple segments; between each segment, you will have firewalling and load-balancing services, and each segment requires a different VLAN.
+Typically, an application segment has multiple segments; between each segment, you will have firewalling and load-balancing services, and each segment requires a different VLAN.
 The Layer 2 VLAN segment transfers non-routable heartbeats or state information that can’t cross an L3 boundary.
-You will soon reach the 4000k VLAN limit if you are a cloud provider.
+If you are a cloud provider, you will soon reach the 4000k VLAN limit.

 vxlan vs vlan